Development of a low-background neutron detector array: Efficiency calibration

 The effects of the angular distributions were further investigated by comparing the simulated and measured ratios of the inner ring and outer ring detection efficiencies $R_{in/out}$.
-As shown in Fig. \ref{13C_a_n_eff} (b), the $R_{in/out}$ is insensitive to the angular distribution and the simulations in both case agree reasonably well with the measured values from Ref. \cite{prl_to_be_submit}.
+As shown in Fig. \ref{13C_a_n_eff} (b), the $R_{in/out}$ is insensitive to the angular distribution and the simulations in both case agree reasonably well with the measured values from Ref. \cite{bib:26}.
 The difference between measured and simulated $R_{in/out}$ values is $\sim$ 4\%.
 An alternative way of extrapolating the total detection efficiency was carried out as follows.
 The inner-ring detection efficiency is extrapolated to the neutron energy range relevant to the $^{13}$C($\alpha$, n)$^{16}$O reaction.
-Then the total detection efficiency is obtained using the measured $R_{in/out}$ values from Ref. \cite{prl_to_be_submit}.
+Then the total detection efficiency is obtained using the measured $R_{in/out}$ values from Ref. \cite{bib:26}.
 The difference in the total detection efficiency between the two extrapolation methods is $\sim$ 2.5\%, which is counted as another systematic uncertainty.

-Taking into account the uncertainties of the Geant4 simulations (3\%), the extrapolation (2.5\%), the neutron angular distributions (2\%) and the detection efficiency of HPGe detector (1.5\%), the overall uncertainty of the detection efficiency for the $^{13}$C($\alpha$, n)$^{16}$O reaction in the energy range $E_\alpha$ = 300 - 800 keV is determined to be 5\%.
+Taking into account the uncertainties of the Geant4 simulations (2.8\%), the extrapolation (2.5\%), the neutron angular distributions (2.3\%) and the detection efficiency of HPGe detector (1.5\%), the overall uncertainty of the detection efficiency for the $^{13}$C($\alpha$, n)$^{16}$O reaction in the energy range $E_\alpha$ = 300 - 800 keV is determined to be 5\%.
+Excluding the narrow resonances, the maximum uncertainty of neutron angular distributions is 4\% if the energy range is extended up to 2.4 MeV.
+According to the ENDF angular distribution, the maximum uncertainty of neutron angular distributions at the energy beyond 2.4 MeV is 12\%.